Paul Tergat: Marathon career

 Tergat won the New York City Marathon 6 November 2005, in a thrilling sprint finish through New York's Central Park, prevailing over defending champion Hendrick Ramaala 2:09:29.90 to 2:09:30.22.

 That year, Tergat inaugurated the Baringo Half Marathon, setting up the professional race on a course near his home town.

 A week prior to the London Marathon on 23 April 2006, Tergat pulled a calf muscle.
 Calling the injury "cruel," he was forced to withdraw from the star-studded race, which would have featured a long-awaited showdown with Haile Gebrselassie.
 The race was won by Felix Limo of Kenya.

 Marílson Gomes dos Santos won the 2006 New York City Marathon; Tergat finished third.
-Gomes made a move at mile 19 and Tergat did not respond, saying "I'll be honest, I didn't know exactly who he was."
+Gomes made a move at mile 19 and Tergat did not respond.
 Tergat steadily closed the gap over the final five miles.

 Tergat finished sixth (2:08:06) at the 2007 London Marathon in April 2007.
 The entry list was competitive, including Ethiopian legend Haile Gebrselassie, who dropped out just past the 30-K mark.
 Kenya's Martin Lel won the race in a time of 2:07.42, after a dramatic, gutsy finish.

 On 30 September 2007 Ethiopian long distance runner Haile Gebrselassie broke Tergat's record marathon time of 2:04.55, finishing the Berlin Marathon in 2:04:26.
 Moments after finishing the race, Gebrselassie apologised to his friend Tergat for breaking the record, during a congratulatory phone call.
 Gebrselassie later explained "I am sorry – this record belonged to Paul Tergat," Gebrselassie told a news conference when asked about the phone call.
 "Paul is my friend."

 He expressed a desire to compete in 2008 Olympics, but was not selected to represent Kenya.
 He finished 4th in the New York Marathon later that year.

 In 2009, he won the Lake Biwa Marathon in Japan, timing 2:10:22.

 In October 2009, he was the guest of honour at the relaunch of the Belgrade Race Through History.
 Although he never won the competition in the late 1990s, he was the only competitor to run in all of the first four editions and never finished outside of the top three.
 He stated his desire to close his career at the race and praised the way it promoted Serbia's cultural heritage.

 He was named by New York Road Runners as the recipient of the 2010 Abebe Bikila Award in recognition of his long-distance achievements, becoming the first Kenyan male winner.
 In his acceptance he said "The history of marathon running is incomplete without the solid and indelible mark of the late Abebe Bikila's contribution, and I am so proud to be associated [with this]".